MaiAbdulhamid/Udacity-Full-Stack-Development-Track/README.md

       mai.hideturtle()
   ```
   ### 3.20- Review
   - A method call asks an object, such as a turtle, to perform some action, such as moving forward.
-A method call can take additional inputs, such as the number 90 here.
+A method call can take additional inputs.
   - Quotes are how we indicate a string value in Python.
   - NameError is a really common error message from Python, and it means that the code tried to use a variable before defining it.
-For instance, matthew.right(45) will give a NameError if you don't have a turtle named matthew yet.
+For instance, <code>matthew.right(45)</code> will give a NameError if you don't have a turtle named matthew yet.

 </details>